Actifio/ActJenkins/vdp-params/JenkinsVdpHelper.md

 return clist
 ```

 You will need to place the `JenkinsVdpHelper.ps1` script in the `c:\scripts` directory.
-Since we are looking for Oracle and SQL Server application type, we have included -parm1 SQLServer and -parm2 Oracle in argument section of the script.
+In the above example, since we are looking for Oracle and SQL Server application type, we have included -parm1 SQLServer and -parm2 Oracle in argument section of the script.
+For more examples on refer to the `Sample Output` section.

 ## How can I test from command line?